The Bankrate promise

 Even though you’re paying for it over time, a semi truck is going to cost you tens of thousands of dollars no matter what type of financing you choose.

-For example, if you finance a $100,000 truck for seven years at 6 percent interest, you’re looking to pay around $1,461 per month — and that’s with a prime interest rate.
+For example, if you need a business loan for $100,000 to finance a semi truck for seven years at 6 percent interest, you’re looking to pay around $1,461 per month — and that’s with a prime interest rate.
 Over the life of the loan, you’ll pay an additional $22,712 above the cost of the vehicle.
 Get an idea of your monthly repayments ahead of time before you apply for a loan.

 High interest and loan fees